tradingstrategy-ai/docs/source/glossary.rst

     Off-chain

-        In :term:`decentralised finance, off-chain refers to software and code that is run outside the blockchain nodes.
+        In :term:`decentralised finance`, off-chain refers to software and code that is run outside the blockchain nodes.

         Off-chain activities are needed because some activities are not possible or too expensive (transaction cost wise) to handle in a blockchain core protocol or smart contracts: